silaoral-34/mis203-basic-programming/README.md

 AI Tool Used: ChatGPT

-Prompt Used: Create a simple Phython program that asks the user for their name,department,age,and career goal, then prints a short student profile.
+Prompt Used: Create a simple Python program that asks the user for their name,department,age,and career goal, then prints a short student profile.

 What did you change?
 I changed some parts of the code to make it easier to understand.